korningf/git-pass/README.md

 Pass will remember the passphrase within a session (Or if we run a GPG-Agent).

+.

-On Windows, this will use the Windows secure PIN entry dialog
+When using GPG for Windows, this will use the Windows secure PIN entry dialog.

+Bear in mind the workflow may vary depending on which version of GPG is installed.

 ![win-gpg-pin-passphrase-dialog](win-gpg-pin-passphrase-dialog.png "On windows the PIN dialog is used to enter the master passphrase")